KiranDLExperience/ComputeSquaresWithCUnit/README.md

 You can also run the sample code in the folder samplecode-run to test the usage of libarry function.
 To do so build the code using libaries using the following command and run the target file:

-gcc -c samplecode.c ../src/CompSq.a -o run-sample
+gcc samplecode.c ..\src\CompSq.c -o run-sample
+./run-sample

 Happy Coding!